Federal Dependencies of Venezuela: Reefs

 characteristic.
 In terms of threats, coral reefs are exposed to natural disturbances, such as coral bleaching, mainly due to warming waters.
-Other natural phenomena that impact the Coral reefs are storms and hurricanes, as is the case with Aves Island.
+Other natural phenomena that impact the coral reefs are storms and hurricanes, as is the case with Aves Island.

-As well as natural disturbances, anthropogenic impacts also affect them, as is the case with pollution produced by sewage, hydrocarbons and tourist activity.
+As well as natural disturbances, anthropogenic impacts also affect reefs, as is the case with pollution produced by sewage, hydrocarbons and tourist activity.
 Among the tourist activities, snorkeling, the diving, sport fishing, collecting fish, corals and snails, cause some damage.
 Also the grounding of ships and boats generates a great environmental impact on the reefs, which leads to their destruction.

 Mangroves

 The mangrove ecosystem is one of the most characteristic of the tropical zone and is very well represented in some of the islands of the Federal Dependencies.
 They constitute coastal forests of incredible biodiversity and are, therefore, one of the most productive and diverse in the world.
 Their ecological function is decisive as a site of reproduction, refuge and feeding of different species of terrestrial animals such as birds, reptiles and mammals, and marine life, such as molluscs, crustaceans and algae, among others.

 Some mangroves are important sanctuaries for the maintenance of some species that are born in nearby ecosystems, such as coral reefs or seagrass beds, which are currently threatened with extinction, such as some species of sea turtles.
 The main mangrove ecosystems are represented in the List of Wetlands of International Importance, as is the case of Los Roques National Park, which is promoting the conservation, integrated management and sustainable use of its resources (Ramsar Convention, 1988).

 Its width can vary from less than 100 meters to several kilometers.
 Its apparent homogeneity is reflected by a tree structure arranged in bands, according to the adaptability of the species, the instability of the substrate and salinity.
 The floristic representatives are the following: the red mangrove (Rhizophora mangle), the black mangrove (Avicenniae germinans), the white mangrove of the family Laguncularia and the button mangrove (Conocarpus erectus).
 The mangroves of the islands of the Federal Dependencies correspond to geomorphological environments associated with surfaces of recent or old low energy carbonates, of the type of shallow tropical areas.
 They are located on the coast line and its limit can end abruptly on a cliff or can extend to plains muddy or offshore banks of marine angiosperms.
 Some researchers point to coral island mangroves as the least productive.

 At present, there is no accurate assessment of the distribution and extent of mangroves of the islands of the Federal Dependencies.
 Those of the archipelago Los Roques are very well-known, where they present/display better development; these are distributed ample and densely in the southeastern part of its islands and cays, represented by the four characteristic species.
 The predominant species is the red mangrove, followed in importance by the black mangrove.